 Patterns vs. Parts

-Functional training focuses on multi-joint movement patterns.
-Develop these patterns to improve real-life activities by making them better, safer, more athletic, or more powerful.
+In addition to being practical, functional training focuses on multi-joint movement patterns.
+We develop these patterns to improve real-life activities by making them better, safer, more athletic, or more powerful.
 For example: a kettlebell racked lunge is a compound movement that requires harmonious cooperation from the feet, ankles, knees, hips, shoulders and arms while maintaining a strong and stable torso.
 The applicability to real life is how it improves running and changing direction (like on a playing field), or how it improves carrying children and heavy bags of groceries with one arm while using the free arm to unlock doors.

 Simply stated, purpose and practicality are what define functional training.
-There should be a natural relationship between the work you’re doing with what you’re trying to accomplish.
+We feel there should be a natural relationship between the work you’re doing with what you’re trying to accomplish.